-Adverse sustainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS INDICATORS APPLICABLE TO INVESTMENTS IN INVESTEE COMPANIES Anti-corruption and anti-bribery 15.
-Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 1.9% 0.7% Calculation: This indicator reflects the share of investments in investee companies without policies on anti-corruption and anti-bribery in accordance with the United Nations Convention against Corruption (or equivalent recognized external standards) to all investments managed by ACP.
-Data coverage: The reported PAI indicator is based on 35.2% (2022: 29.9%) of the assets managed by ACP for which data on policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption was available, investments were considered as not having policies on anti-corruption and anti-bribery in accordance with the United Nations Convention against Corruption against Corruption PAI screening: ACP has developed for its direct investments a proprietary ESG Questionnaire which is to be completed semi-annually by the portfolio companies which covers, among others, ESG topics, 16 PAI (14 mandatory plus 2 discretionary).
+Adverse sust cator ainability indi- Metric Impact 2024 Impact 2023 Explanation Actions taken, and actions planned and targets set for the next reference period D EMPLOYEE, RESPECT F RRUPTION AND ANTI-BRIBERY MATTERS Data coverage is low for scope 3 GHG emissions.
+Anti-corruption and anti-brib- ery 15.
+Lack of anti- corruption and anti-bribery policies Share of investments in enti- ties without policies on anti- corruption and anti-bribery consistent with the United Nations Convention against Corruption 1.7% 1.9% Calculation: This indicator reflects the share of investments in investee companies without policies on anticorruption and anti-bribery in accordance with the United Nations Convention against Corruption (or equivalent recognized external standards) to all investments managed by ACP.
+Data coverage: The reported PAI indicator is based on 39.3% (2023: 35.2%) of the assets managed by ACP for which data on policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption was available.
+Where such data was not available, investments were considered as not having policies on anti-corruption and antibribery in accordance with the United Nations Convention against Corruption.
+PAI screening: ACP has developed for its direct infrastructure investments a proprietary ESG Questionnaire which is to be completed semi-annually by the portfolio companies which covers, among others, ESG topics, 16 PAI (14 mandatory plus 2 discretionary).
 Slow reporting of PAI is followed up regularly by the portfolio management team, with coverage improving over time.
 Concerns are fast tracked with discussion between the portfolio manager and ESG departments on how to resolve them.
 For potential investments, the investment team is required to provide as much information as possible relating to the status of the 16 PAI.
-With regards to indirect investments (fund-of-fund strategies), ACP indirect infrastructure and private equity teams investigate during the due diligence phase which PAI will be reported by the targeted fund or co-investment and engage during the investment phase with the target fund manages to receive such information and as well to ask for increasing PAI coverage.
-For example, we request from target fund managers PAI data on an annual basis, also liaising with data platforms who are engaging with target fund managers to request this information.
+With regards to indirect investments (fund-of-fund strategies), ACP indirect infrastructure and private equity teams investigate during the due diligence phase which PAI will be reported by the target fund or co-investment and engage during the investment phase with the target fund managers to receive such information and as well to ask for increasing PAI data on an annual basis, also liaising with data platforms who are engaging with target fund managers to request this information.
 Please refer to section 3 of the PAI Statement for more details on our PAI screening approach.